RevenueHunt/docs/docs/how-to-guides/recommend-subscription-products.md

 ---

-By following these steps and best practices, you can effectively integrate and recommend subscription products via Shop Quiz.
+By following these steps and best practices, you can effectively integrate and recommend subscription products via Shop Quiz: Product Recommendation Quiz.